-The upper limit to the noise equivalent $\sigma^{\circ}$ (NE $\sigma^{\circ}$ ) of an image can be estimated by measuring the radar crosssection of low intensity regions (usually ocean/inland water regions).
-Fig. 12(a) shows low intensity region radar cross-section measurements from PRI images (after removing the range dependence in NE $\sigma^0$ due to the elevation antenna pattern, range spreading loss and $\sin(\alpha)/\sin(23^{\circ})$ to give a NE $\sigma^0$ at the mid-swath position).
-The NE $\sigma^{o}$ measurements after the gain changes at the end of February 2003 are coloured red. $NE\sigma^0$ measurements extracted from imagery acquired between 4th September and 14th October 2004 have been reduced by 4dB to correct for the erroneous calibration attenuation gain setting during this period (coloured green).
-The brown data points are measurements made with PGS-ERS products.
-The trend line in Fig. 12(a) is for
+The upper limit to the noise equivalent σ^o (NE σ^o) of an image can be estimated by measuring the radar cross-section of low intensity regions (usually ocean/inland water regions).
+Fig. 9(a) shows low intensity region radar cross-section measurements from PRI images (after removing the range dependence in NE σ^0 due to the elevation antenna pattern, range spreading loss and $\sin(\alpha)/\sin(23^\circ)$ to give a NE σ^0 at the mid-swath position).
+The NE σ^o measurements after the gain changes at the end of February 2003 are coloured red.
+NE σ^0 measurements extracted from imagery acquired between 4th September and 14th October 2004 have been reduced by 4dB to correct for the erroneous calibration attenuation gain setting during this period (coloured green).
+The trend line in Fig. 9(a) is for